bitcoin/bitcoin/README.md

 out collectively by the network.
 Bitcoin Core is the name of the open source software which enables the use of this currency.

-An immediately useable binary version of the Bitcoin Core software is located at [https://bitcoin.org/en/download](https://bitcoin.org/en/download).
+An immediately useful binary version of the Bitcoin Core software is located at [https://bitcoin.org/en/download](https://bitcoin.org/en/download).
 For more information read the
 [original whitepaper](https://bitcoincore.org/bitcoin.pdf).